hashicorp-forge/grove/docs/faq.rst

 "I built a new connector, can I open a pull-request?"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First off, thank you for helping to extend and make Grove better!
+Grove may be able to accept pull-requests for merging new connectors into Grove.
+However, the Grove project may not be able to accept pull-requests for connectors which require licensing or paid subscription access.

+If you are unsure, please open a Github issue and we'll let you know!

-Unfortunately, Grove is not able to accept pull-requests for merging new connectors and plugins into Grove directly.
-If you'd like to share a new connector or plugin with the community, please publish this directly to `PyPI`_ or as a release in your source control management (SCM) system - such as `Github`_.
+If you'd like to share a new connector or plugin directly with the community, please publish this directly to `PyPI`_ or as a release in your source control management (SCM) system - such as `Github`_.
+Publishing extensions in this way allows users in the community to :code:`pip install` this new extension and reference it as part their deployment.

 Please ensure to follow the naming conventions described in the provided templates and the development section of this documentation to allow these to be discoverable.

-Publishing extensions in this way allows users in the community to :code:`pip install` this new extension and reference it as part their deployment.

 "I built a new plugin, can I open a pull-request?"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please see :ref:`"I built a new connector, can I open a pull-request?" <pull-request>`.
+Grove may be able to accept pull-requests for plugins which add or improve support for new backends and processors.
+However, the Grove project may not be able to accept plugins which have a significant number of required dependencies, or are for non-free backends which we are unable to test or maintain (generally due to lack of licensing, or access to the software).

+If you are unsure, please open a Github issue and we'll let you know!